 Law enforcement agencies in Ecuador took actions to combat child labor, including its worst forms.

 Labor Law Enforcement

-The Labor Code authorizes labor inspectors to conduct inspections at workplaces, including factories, workshops, workers' homes, and any other work establishments, when they consider it appropriate or when employers or workers request an inspection.(48) In addition, under an agreement between the MRL and the Ministry of Mines and Energy, labor inspectors can enforce child labor laws in mining activities and impose sanctions for violations.(12)
+In 2014, labor inspectors conducted approximately 25,745 inspections for all types of labor violations, and found that 1,496 children were engaged in child labor, compared to 1,345 children in 2013.(4, 43, 46) Comprehensive inspections with a focus on child labor were carried out.(46) Unannounced inspections were regularly performed.
+The Labor Code authorizes labor inspectors to conduct inspections at workplaces, including factories, workshops, and workers' homes, when they consider it appropriate or when employers or workers request an inspection.(18) In addition, under an agreement between the MOL and the Ministry of Mines and Energy, labor inspectors can enforce child labor laws in mining activities and impose sanctions for violations.(18)

 Criminal Law Enforcement